-Congregations shall sponsor the Rostered Minister in the Pension and Other Benefits Program of the ELCA, Portico Benefit Services, which provides retirement, disability, survivor, and medical-dental coverage.
-Sponsorship will include medical-coverage for the Rostered Minister's spouse and children unless they have other employer-provided group medical insurance coverage and the Rostered Minister consents to waiving medical-dental coverage for them under the ELCA program.
+Congregations shall sponsor the Deacon in the Pension and Other Benefits Program of the ELCA, Portico Benefit Services, which provides retirement, disability, survivor, and medicaldental coverage.
+Sponsorship will include medical-coverage for the Deacon's spouse and children unless they have other employer-provided group medical insurance coverage and the Deacon consents to waiving medical-dental coverage for them under the ELCA program.

-Portico currently offers a range of plans to best match the Rostered Minister's healthcare needs.
-Some plans offer a healthcare spending account that allows both the Rostered Minister and the congregation to set aside money the Rostered Minister can spend on any medical expenses.
-Whichever plan the Rostered Minister believes is best fit to the Rostered Minister's family, it is recommended that the congregation budget for Portico's GOLD level coverage, regardless of what coverage the Rostered Minister chooses.
+Portico currently offers a range of plans to best match the Deacon's healthcare needs.
+Some plans offer a healthcare spending account that allows both the Deacon and the congregation to set aside money the Deacon can spend on any medical expenses.
+Whichever plan the Deacon believes is best fit to the Deacon's family, the congregation should budget for Portico's GOLD level coverage, regardless of which plan the Deacon chooses.